Biathlon World Championships 1965

 The 6th Biathlon World Championships were held in 1965 in Elverum, Norway.
-The men's 20 km individual and team were the only official competitions.
-In these particular championships an unofficial men's 4 × 7.5 km relay was also held.
+The men's 20 km individual and team events were the only official competitions.
+In these championships, an unofficial men's 4 × 7.5 km relay was also held.
 It was a success, and replaced the team competition as an official event in 1966.

 Men's results

 20 km individual

 Each shot missing the target gave a penalty of 2 minutes.

 20 km team

 The times of the top 3 athletes from each nation in the individual race were added together.